Successor parish

 Successor parishes are civil parishes with a parish council, created in England in 1974.
 They replaced, with the same boundaries, a selected group of urban districts and municipal boroughs: a total of 300 successor parishes were formed from the former areas of 78 municipal boroughs and 221 urban districts.

 Background

 Until 1974, almost all of England was covered by civil parishes.
-The Local Government Act 1894 had created parish councils, but only for those parishes which fell within rural districts.
+The Local Government Act 1894 (56 & 57 Vict. c.
+73) had created parish councils, but only for those parishes which fell within rural districts.
 In urban areas the urban district council or borough council was the lowest level of government, even if the district or borough covered several urban parishes.
 During the twentieth century the number of parishes in urban areas gradually reduced, as many towns consolidated all their urban parishes into a single parish which coincided with the urban district or borough.

 Creation

 Schedule 7 of the Local Government Act 1972 created the Local Government Boundary Commission for England, and part V of schedule 1 directed it to consult with the existing local authorities and make proposals for the establishment of new parishes.
 These would have a boundary coterminous with an existing urban district or borough, or if divided by a district boundary, as much as was comprised in a single district.
 The commission was also to propose names for the parishes.

 The concept of successor parishes was a relatively late addition to the Local Government Bill, being added at report stage in response to pressure from the councils of small urban districts and boroughs.
 It was further allowed that these parish councils would be entitled to be styled 'towns' and have 'town mayors', and retain other charter rights.
 The mechanism for towns and town mayors was introduced in a government amendment in the Lords in September 1972.

 The Secretary of State for the Environment was permitted to give the commission guidance on making their proposals.
 The stated policy was "to retain elected councils at parish level for small towns but not for areas which are parts of larger towns or continuously built up areas".
 The original criteria for identifying "small towns" was that they should have fewer than 20,000 inhabitants, or less than 20 percent of the district's population.